Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/CompositeStructures.md

 [`NamedContainer`](@ref) is just a wrapper (type alias) of Julia NamedTuple, but not a composite type.

-Julia NamedTuple is useful to keep type stability of codes when we deal with unhomogenous immutable dict-like objects, but its default constructor is not so convenient becase the names and contents must be assigned pair by pair in a pair of parentheses explicitly.
+Julia NamedTuple is useful to keep type stability of codes when we deal with inhomogeneous immutable dict-like objects, but its default constructor is not so convenient because the names and contents must be assigned pair by pair in a pair of parentheses explicitly.
 Therefore, we define a type alias of NamedTuple under the name of [`NamedContainer`](@ref), so that we can construct a NamedTuple by the usual-formed constructor [`NamedContainer`](@ref).

-## Manul
+## Manual

 ```@autodocs
-Modules=[CompositeStructures]
+Modules = [CompositeStructures]
-Order=  [:module,:constant,:type,:macro,:function]
+Order =  [:module, :constant, :type, :macro, :function]
 ```